-About half of unborn babies with hydrops do not survive.
-Risks for other complications
+About 50% of unborn babies with hydrops don’t survive.
+Risks for other problems are

-are also high for babies born with hydrops.
-Survival often depends on the cause and
+also high for babies born with hydrops.
+Survival often depends on the cause and treatment.

 Key points about hydrops fetalis

-- Hydrops fetalis is severe swelling (edema) in the fetus or newborn baby.
-It is a life-threatening
+- Hydrops fetalis is severe swelling (edema) in an unborn baby or a newborn baby.
+It

 - Hydrops develops when too much fluid leaves the baby's bloodstream and goes into the